-Starlight Soiree returns to the Domain
+Starlight Soiree returns to The Domain

 AUSTIN, Texas — The annual Starlight Soirée event returns to The Domain on Oct.
 5, benefiting the UMLAUF Sculpture Garden + Museum.

-Tickets are currently on sale with a portion of proceeds directly benefiting the UMLAUF Sculpture Garden + Museum.
+Tickets are currently on sale, with a portion of proceeds directly benefiting the sculpture garden and museum.

-Situated at the Century Oaks Terrace, guests are invited to the event which will feature a curated menu featuring small bites of appetizers, entrees and desserts from more than 15 local restaurants including Fleming’s Prime Steakhouse, Maggiano’s Little Italy, True Food Kitchen, The Dirdie Birdie, AK, a Hotel Bar and Z Tejas.
+Situated at the Century Oaks Terrace, guests are invited to the event that will feature a curated menu including small bites of appetizers, entrees and desserts from more than 15 local restaurants.
+Among those are Fleming’s Prime Steakhouse, Maggiano’s Little Italy, True Food Kitchen, The Dirdie Birdie, AK, a Hotel Bar and Z Tejas.

 From 6 p.m. until 9 p.m., attendees can listen to live music by Plush, as well as experience a variety of other events, including prize giveaways.